Financial-Times/upp-provisioners/upp-coreupdate-provisioner/README.md

 ## Create an Application Load Balancer

 In AWS, create an ALB.
 The ALB should:
 - be in the same VPC / subnets / AZ / security groups as your CoreUpdate instance
 - listen on HTTPS, using the appropriate FT wildcard certificate
 - route traffic to port 8000 on your instance
-- healthcheck path should be `/cp/login` , and the healthy/unhealthy thresholds should be set to 2.
+- have a healthcheck path of `/cp/login`
+- have healthy/unhealthy thresholds set to 2

 ## Create a DNS CNAME record